cantab/Patent-Cooperation-Treaty/README.md

 For an example of how this list may be used, please see the [Cantab LLP PCT Singapore National Phase Guide](http://www.cantab-ip.com/singaporenationalphase.html).

+##PCT-Receiving-Offices-ISO

+As above, but countries set out as two letter ISO codes.

 ##PCT-Contracting-States

 This is a list of PCT Contracting States, in editable form.